TAA NYC SUPPORT GROUP

 Alan Brown, Mindfulness Coach, will curate the session.
-The group is open to all those with Tourette as well as those who support loved ones with TS.
+The group is open to all those with TS and their loved ones.

 Our chapter relies on donations as the primary means of providing resources like our monthly support group and our school programs.
 If you have the means to make a financial contribution at this time, please click here to make a donation.